Vehonaattorit/VEHOGO/README.md

 Test that app works:

-run it and open it in your emulator(the interactive shell is needed to get the menu option (A) for launching the emulator)</li>
+run it and open it in your emulator(the interactive shell is needed to get the menu option (A) for launching the emulator)

         > cd VEHOGO
         > npm start